ClementiGroup/LSDMap-DM-d-MD/README.txt

     mpiexec -n <number_of_processors> rlsdmap -s <lsdmap_file> -c <structure_file> <other_options>

-where lsdmap_file is the .lsdmap file generated using lsdmap script
+where lsdmap_file is the .lsdmap file generated using lsdmap script.

 For more information on rlsdmap command, simply type: